 Stressful times and a busy family life can make it difficult to find tranquillity and relaxation in our lives; one of the few options is to create a peaceful haven in the comfort of your own home.
 A relaxing space is all about natural colours, in soft tones which have the power to induce a sense of relaxation and calmness.
 Furniture should be high quality, made of natural materials and décor items should be kept to a minimum.
 Linen spray, beeswax candles, and essential oils are all-natural ways to enhance your sunroom with fresh scents, which can not only be calming but invigorating as well.
 Bonsai trees or hanging terrariums make a good choice and are often included in Zen décor.
 Clear your sunroom of as many items as possible and keep only the essentials, but feel free to add whatever may bring you extra comfort.

-Mancave or She Shed
+Mancave or She-Shed

 A sunroom is a great space to design your mancave or she-shed to work on or do whatever your heart desires.
 Whether it’s enjoying the Calgary Flames beating the Edmonton Oilers or practicing some yoga after a long day at work, focus on what makes you feel relaxed and plan the space accordingly.
+If it’s a space designed for one particular purpose or person, make sure that the decorative touches really bring that focus to the front.
+This could be paintings or pictures on the wall spaces in between the windows, or particular objects on the tables and shelves that lend themselves to the theme of the room.

 Repurpose Furniture and Décor